makrai/notes/kratzer88-stage-level-individual-level-pred.md

 citizens know this many

-As for nosy ci ttzens, m�ny of them know this
+As for nosy ci ttzens, many of them know this
 30(a)

 well fast